paridhipal/FindFoodTrucks/README.md

 Steps:
 * Copy the JAR file 'FindFoodTrucks.jar' and the CSV file 'Mobile_Food_Facility_Permit.csv' onto your machine.
-* Open the command line interface.
+* Open the command line interface and run the below command:
-* Run the command:

 ```java -jar FindFoodTrucks.jar <<latitude>> <<longitude>> <<full_path_of_CSV_file>> ```
 * Output will be displayed on the console.
 The output can also be saved in a text file by running the below command.